ShannaBadhesha/Final_project/README.md

 ## Organzing Sample Files

-The STAR-Count files provide a lot of information that I will not be needing for the analysis.
 For the purpose of this vignette, we will extract the unstranded gene count column from each file and merge them together.

 Create a ```gene.id``` file that includes all the gene id's from one of the sample files:
 	```awk '{print $1}’ TCGA-04-1331.tsv > TCGA-04-1331.txt```